 If you have pets, you probably vacuum at least twice as often as your non-pet-loving friends, because pet hair buildup can be a nightmare – especially if you or someone in your home suffers from allergies.

-If you are ready to get this nagging chore out of your life, then a robot vacuum is just what you are looking for.
+If you are ready to get this nagging chore out of your life, then a robot vacuum may be the solution.

-Robot vacuums have been going through a bit of a specialization phase recently, and manufacturers are now building all sorts of unique models for specific types of cleaning needs and floors.
+Robot vacuums have been going through a specialization phase recently.
+Manufacturers are now building unique models for specific types of cleaning needs and floors.

 As a result, there are some really great robotic vacuums designed specifically for removing pet hair from your home.